yachabach/R-Project---Course-3-Final/codebook.md

         - full_train-dt - X_train appended with sy_train

-With these tidy data tables we can order, group, and take the mean of each col.
+We will rbind these two tables for one large tidy data table.
+Then we can order, group, and take the mean of each col.

+        - rslt - Tidy data table:
+                - of mean mean readings
+                - of the mean std readings
+                - grouped by Subject and Activity
+                - Ordered by Subject and Activity

 Script Dependencies

 data.table
 dplyr

-Selecting Variables

-The assignment asks for only "mean" and "std" variables of all measurements.
-We filter all names for only names containing "mean" or "std".
-This results in 86 column names

-        varNames - data table read from "features.txt" V1 - column number
-                V2 - feature name

-        filteredvarnames <- varNames[grep(".*[Mm]ean|.*[Ss]td",V2),]
-                V1 - column number
-                V2 - feature name (only contains "mean" or "std")

-Read only the desired columns with fread

-        tst <- fread("./train/x_train.txt", select = filteredvarnames$V1)

-We'll improve readability by adding words to "activity.txt".
-We do this by using left-join on "activity_levels" and both "y_train" and "y_test"

-        readable_activity_variable <- left_join(y_train, activity_levels)